JerrySwan/Astraiea/README.md

 [1] Arcuri, Andrea, and Lionel Briand.
 "A hitchhiker's guide to statistical tests for assessing randomized algorithms in software engineering."
 Software Testing, Verification and Reliability 24.3, 2014.
 219-250.

 [2] Neumann, Geoffrey, Mark Harman, and Simon Poulding.
 "Transformed Vargha-Delaney Effect Size."
 Search-Based Software Engineering.
 Springer International Publishing, 2015.
 318-324.
 APA

+* It cannot parley with the mean, pure by impure is not seen. * Ralph Waldo Emerson, "Astrea" (1847).